WhaleShow/nft-hack/README.md

 Auctions on WhaleShow are attached to actual live events in the real world.

-The winner of an auction receives ownership rights to the show and non-fungible tickets (NFTs:wink:) that can be redeemed for access to the show.
+The winner of an auction receives ownership rights to the show and can mint non-fungible tickets (NFTs:wink:) that can be redeemed for access to the show.
 The live show happens on a given date, location, and terms that are mutually agreed upon by the winner and the performer.

 **2. :tickets: Trading:**